-What if it’s easier than you think to feel and look awesome around new folks?
+What if it’s easier than you think to feel and look awesome in front of new people?

-Today, I’m going to teach you a simple and fun technique to do just that.
+Today, I’m going to teach you how to overcome self-consciousness in a fun, simple way.

-You know that moment in group conversation when all you can think about is what they’re thinking of you?
+You know that moment in a conversation with a woman (or in a group setting!) when all you can think about is what people around you are thinking of you?
 Well, you’ve already gotten yourself out of the house for the night, which is a win.

 Then you fantasize… imagining yourself all snuggled up with your laptop at home alone.
 Ah, home, sweet home.
 Where it’s quiet.
 Comfortable.